jotaelesalinas/laravel-adminless-ldap-auth/README.md

 Important note: the proper way to do this is by creating a custom user provider ([https://laravel.com/docs/5.7/authentication#adding-custom-user-providers](https://laravel.com/docs/5.7/authentication#adding-custom-user-providers)).

-Don't forget the use instructions.
+Don't forget the `use` statements.

 ```php
 /* namespace and previous use statements */